Tarmac Group: Expansion into house construction and contract sectors

-1990 to 1999: expansion then return to heavy building materials roots
+Reorientation to heavy building materials and restructuring

 However, the expansionary nature of the group did not leave it well placed to face the recession of the early 1990s.
 In particular, the housing division continued to invest heavily in land even though the market had peaked, leading to provisions of £132m in that division alone.
 Like his predecessor before him, Pountain was forced to step down as chief executive to be replaced by Neville Simms, previously in charge of construction.
 Inevitably, the emphasis moved away from housing in favour of construction.
+While the quarrying and construction businesses proved to be considerably stronger, rumours around this time claimed that Tarmac was actually looking to potentially sell its interests in these sectors as well.

 In October 1992, Tarmac acquired the privatised government agency PSA Projects to complement Tarmac Construction.
 This was initially called TBV Consult (reflecting a short lived partnership between Tarmac and Black & Veatch) and was renamed TPS in 1998.
 Tarmac Professional Services also included a scientific and materials testing consultancy (Stanger), a facilities management company, specialist architects firms, and IT businesses.

 Housebuilding was progressively reduced in size until 1995, when Tarmac announced that the division would be sold.
 Later that year, Tarmac and Wimpey announced an asset swap whereby Wimpey acquired all of Tarmac's housing, and in return, Tarmac received Wimpey's construction and minerals divisions.
-The downsizing continued, and in July 1999, Tarmac demerged its construction and professional services businesses under the name Carillion.
+The downsizing continued, and in July 1999, Tarmac demerged its construction and professional services businesses under the name Carillion in a somewhat controversial move at that time.